LCMsim/LCMsim_v3.jl/README.md

 In order to run a test case: Download and extract the repository.
 Open a Julia REPL.
 Change to folder `LCMsim_v3.jl` with something similar to `cd("D://work//github/LCMsim_v3.jl")`.
 Select test case in line 6 of `run_case1.jl`, for example with `i_case=22`.
 Then start the simulation by inserting `include("test//run_case1.jl")` in the Julia REPL.

+There is a GUI available in the repository https://github.com/LCMsim/LCMsim_GUI_v3

 ## Allowed mesh formats
 LCMsim_v3.jl does not include mesh generation.
 A 3-node triangular shell mesh with the pre-defined regions must be generated with a meshing tool before starting the filling simulation.
 The authors used Altair HyperWorks but also free software tools such as SALOME-MECA, GMSH or NETGEN can be used.